Are you wondering how to engage board members in major gift fundraising?

 It’s a tall order.

-But alas, many shy away from all kinds of fundraising, particularly with major donors, because they’re nervous, or even terrified, about “asking.”
+But, alas, many board members shy away from fundraising, especially with major donors.
+It’s because many volunteers are quite nervous, or even terrified, about “asking.”

 Follow these proven steps and you just may see new energy and enthusiasm for fundraising – I promise!

-If you are ready to finally ramp up a a true major gift program at your organization, click the button on this page, and we’ll hop on the phone to see if it’s right for you and your nonprofit.
+If you are ready to expand major gifts at your organization, click the button on this page, and we’ll chat and see if it’s right for you and your nonprofit.

 How to Engage Board Members in Major Gift Fundraising